Bill Clinton released from Southern California hospital - The Boston Globe

-ORANGE, Calif.
-(AP) — Bill Clinton was released Sunday from the Southern California hospital where he had been treated for an infection, and will head home to New York to continue his recovery, a spokesman said.
+ORANGE, Calif. — Bill Clinton was released Sunday from the Southern California hospital where he had been treated for an infection, arriving home in New York later in the day to continue his recovery, a spokesman said.

 The former president left the University of California Irvine Medical Center around 8 a.m. with Hillary Clinton on his arm.
 Dressed in jeans and a sports coat and wearing a face mask, he made his way out of the hospital slowly and stopped to shake hands with doctors and nurses lined up on the sidewalk.